All About Benzoyl Peroxide

 How does it compare to other acne treatments?
 According to Dr. Paik, compared to salicylic acid, benzoyl peroxide is generally more effective because of its ability to kill acne-causing bacteria.
 Retinoids are much more potent than benzoyl peroxide and will have a much greater effect on acne.

 Can it be used with other acne treatments?
 Acne treatments work best in combination and benzoyl peroxide can help improve the effectiveness of other medications.
-It’s often recommended alongside topical clindamycin to help prevent antibiotic resistance, like in our Clindamycin + Benzoyl Peroxide formula.
-Your dermatologist may also recommend using a benzoyl peroxide cleanser as a part of your treatment plan.
+It’s often recommended alongside topical clindamycin to help prevent antibiotic resistance.
+Your dermatology provider may also recommend using a benzoyl peroxide cleanser as a part of your treatment plan.

 Anything it shouldn’t be combined with?
-While benzoyl peroxide is a great complement to other acne treatments, our dermatologists recommend to avoid combining it with tretinoin.
+While benzoyl peroxide is a great complement to other acne treatments, the dermatology providers on our platform recommend to avoid combining it with tretinoin.
 Dr. Paik says that benzoyl peroxide actually breaks down tretinoin, which makes it less effective, so these two should not be used at the same time.
 One should be applied in the morning and the other in the evening.

 PRESCRIPTION ACNE TREATMENT